«Really? I didn’t know you get coaching, I thought you only coached others.” My friend was surprised.

 Personally, I am continuously getting coaching on one thing or another.
 It is how I’ve been able to create my career, to find and build my perfect relationships, to publish my books, to live in the city of my dreams, and all the other things I’ve created for myself over the last 15 years.

-I’m not saying that you have to have a coach.
+However, I’m not saying that you have to have a coach.
 But you have to have a strategy for how to improve your weaknesses and strengths in a structured way.

-Whether that is with the help of a coach, a mastermind group, or the right study material and the time and self-discipline to do it on your own is up to you.
+And whether that is with the help of a coach, a mastermind group, or the right study material and the time and self-discipline to do it on your own is up to you.

 But if you’re reading this article I’m willing to bet that you have goals that you haven’t achieved yet.
 If you want to want to achieve them, don’t wait for the “right time” or be foolish enough to think that it’ll happen on its own.

 Make the commitment to yourself and your future – and start working on the number 1 thing that will help you create the life that you want.

 And if you need any help figuring out what that thing is, feel free to reply to email me and let me know what your goal is.
 I can likely help you figure it out in about 3 emails with a few strategic questions.
 And as always, I’m more than happy to help!